 As Vice-President for Teaching & Learning I was responsible for guiding the creation of a high quality, 21st century teaching environment at UCC, both on campus and online.
 I lead the development of policies and best practices for the enhancement of teaching and learning space.
 I led our participation in a number of important research collaborations to advance the scholarship of teaching and learning.
-A list of projects underway can be found at http://www.ucc.ie/en/teachlearn/projects.
+A list of projects can be found at http://www.ucc.ie/en/teachlearn/projects.
 In 2017 we were selected as members of the inaugural European Universities Association Learning & Teaching Forum.
 In 2015 we were delighted to host the inaugural European conference on the scholarship of teaching and learning.
 This event brought hundreds of delegates from around the world to UCC to share their work.
 This was the first regional event of the International Society for the Scholarship of Teaching and Learning.
 Read a review of the EuroSoTL conference here.

-In the video below Dr. Marian McCarthy interviews me about the Scholarship of Teaching and Learning for one of the online courses in teaching and learning provided by UCC. ..
+In the video below Dr. Marian McCarthy interviews me about the Scholarship of Teaching and Learning for one of the online courses in teaching and learning provided at UCC. ..